The Best Independent Guide to Lisbon

 • Hour 22 (6am) – Late night stroll along the Belem waterfront and sunrise at the Torre de Belem

 • Hour 23 (7am) – E15 Tram back to Praça do Comércio (Baixa)

 • Hour 24 (8am) – Rua Augusta, experience Lisbon stirring and the start of the day

-An interactive map of the 24 hour tour is show below, tags highlighted in yellow are nightlife
+An interactive map of the 24-hour tour is shown below, the yellow tags are the nightlife stages

 So, you just have just 1 day in Lisbon, and sleep isn’t really a necessity, then let’s compress 3 days of sightseeing, nightlife and culture into a crazy 24 hours.